nenadnikoloski5/Nenfeed-Social-Media/README.md

 # How to get started
  - Import the SQL file inside of the "IMPORT THIS" folder.
 If you are a bit iffy about importing some file, you can open it inside of a text editor and see the content of it.
+ - Edit the config/config.php file with your DB info.

  I use MySQL Workbench, but there is a import option in phpmyadmin too.
  It will create a database called "social_media" and 6 tables, users, posts, comments, likes, friend_requests and messages.